Deepak020202/90DaysOfDevOps/README.md

 DevOps is not just a toolset – it's a mindset.
 Over the next 90 days, I aim to:

 - 🧠 Learn core DevOps practices and principles
-- 🛠️ Get hands-on with popular tools like Git, Docker, Kubernetes, Jenkins, Terraform, Ansible, and more
+- 🛠️ Get hands-on with tools
-- ☁️ Understand CI/CD pipelines, Infrastructure as Code (IaC), monitoring, and cloud deployments (AWS-focused)
+- ☁️ Understand cloud infrastructure and how to automate deployments

 ## 🎯 Objectives